paketo-buildpacks/oracle/README.md

 * Another buildpack requires `jdk`
 * Another buildpack requires `jre`
+* Another buildpack requires `native-image-builder`

 The buildpack will do the following if a JDK is requested:

 * Contributes a JDK to a layer marked `build` and `cache` with all commands on `$PATH`
 * Contributes `$JAVA_HOME` configured to the build layer
 * Contributes `$JDK_HOME` configure to the build layer

+The buildpack will do the following if `native-image-builder` is requested:

+* Contribute a JDK (see above)
+* Installs the Native Image Substrate VM into the JDK
+* Prevents the JRE from being installed, even if requested

 The buildpack will do the following if a JRE is requested: